ampolic/blockable/README.md

 When creating a website, there should be three primary folders: Blocks, Layouts, and Assets.
 The assets folder should contain a folder for each type of asset you want site wide (css, js, fonts, images, etc.).
 The blocks and layouts folder mimic each other in that each folder should contain a folder for each block/layout you want to create.
-These folders should then contain an index.py and
+These folders should then contain an index.py and a stylesheet.css and javascript.js if necessary.
-__init__.py file.
 See the example file structure below:

 TODO File Structure Image